lozymon/lm.maker/README.md

   - jQuery set attr
   - jQuery set attr handler
   - jQuery set css
-  > **Description:** Set one or more CSS properties for the set of matched elements.
-  > 1. jQuery Element
-  > 2. A CSS property name.
-  > 3. A value to set for the property.

   - jQuery set css handler
-  > **Description:** Set one or more CSS properties for the set of matched elements.
-  > 1. jQuery Element
-  > 2. A CSS property name.
-  > 3. A function returning the value to set. this is the current element.
-Receives the index position of the element in the set and the old value as arguments.

   - jQuery set css properties
-  > **Description:** Set one or more CSS properties for the set of matched elements.
-  > 1. jQuery Element
-  > 2. An object of property-value pairs to set.

   - jQuery set data
   - jQuery set data to element
   - jQuery set height